blackchip-org/zc/doc/stack.md

     ( T* -- T )

 A `...` is a placeholder for all other items in the stack.
-For example, the notation for `down` which takes the top element and places it on the bottom of the stack is as follows:

-    ( ...
-Val -- Val ... )